 As a midwife and a naturopathic physician, I have enjoyed a bit of the ‘town doctor’ life.
 Working with families to get healthy, have babies, parent, and age is just a snippet of what my practice has entailed over the years.
 My areas of specialty are pediatrics, pregnancy and postpartum, and parenting.
 The area that has really piqued my interest is perinatal and pediatric mental health.
 You can find me speaking at conferences locally and nationally about stress, trauma, & mental health and the impact on providers and families alike.

 More recently, I have relished my role as a teacher.
-I have taught at Bastyr University since 2009, and in 2016 I shifted to teaching at the University of Washington Bothell.
+I have taught at Bastyr University since 2009, and in 2016 I shifted to teaching at the University of Washington Bothell as well.
 I teach primarily in the School of Nursing and Health Sciences to students joning the field of healthcare as nurses, health educators, and public health advocates.
 As my role as an educator expands, I am stepping back slightly from clinical care to make room for newer and dynamic physicians to grow and learn here at ENM, and to pay forward the abundance that I have experienced over the last decade.

 I started this whole voyage after completing my undergraduate studies at the University of Chicago (’98) and my doctorate at Bastyr University (’08).
 In between, I worked for several years in a residential program in Boston, MA for pregnant and parenting teenage women.
 I can honestly say that those women, their children, and my mentors taught me more about myself, parenting, and our broken health care system than I may have ever learned.
 They have been and continue to be some of my best teachers; I carry those lessons into what I do each day with families and in the classroom.